Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 Here are my tried-and-true spots (for different fitness levels!):

-• Chocholowska Valley-peaceful, green, romantic.
-You can take pictures by the stream, rocks, in the forest.
+Valley Chocholowska– peaceful, green, romantic.
+You can take pictures by the creek, rocks, in the forest.

-• Kasprowy Wierch – impressive, but requires time and…. patience (especially in season with crowds).
+Kasprowy Wierch – impressive, but requires time and…. patience (especially in the season with crowds).

-It all depends on how much time you have, what time we shoot and what the weather will be like.
+It all depends on how much time you have, what time we take pictures and what the weather will be like.
 I advise, plan and often organize alternatives – so that you have maximum satisfaction.

-4. what if the weather breaks on the day of the session?
+What if the weather breaks on the day of the wedding session?

 It happens.
-The Tatra Mountains are unpredictable – they can surprise you with sudden fog, rain, or a wind that switches your hairstyle in a second 😉
+The Tatra Mountains are unpredictable – they can surprise you with a sudden fog, rain or wind that shifts your hairstyle in a second 😉

 But!
 I always have a plan B.

-I happened to postpone the session by a day, change the location to a more sheltered one or…. take advantage of the weather.
-Fog can create fairy-tale scenery, and light rain gives the photos a cinematic feel.
+I happened to postpone the session by one day, change the location to a more sheltered one or…. take advantage of the weather.
+Fog can create a fairy tale setting, and light rain gives the photos a cinematic feel.
 The key is your attitude and confidence – then it is possible to conjure up frames regardless of the weather.

 Yes – take a peek at the post I created and update it all the time:

 Of course!
 After you hand over the photos, you can independently indicate the frames that you like the most, which should go into the album.
 If you prefer, I can prepare the first layout of the album myself – then you approve or make corrections.
-I make sure that the photo-album is coherent, elegant and tells the story of the day in a seamless way.
+I make sure that the photo album is consistent, elegant and tells the story of the day in a seamless way.

-I start with the preparations – often as early as the bride’s hair or makeup.
+I start with the preparations – often as early as the bride’s makeup.
 I enter quietly, say hello, take the first few frames of details – dress, shoes, rings, invitations.
-Then I document the dressing, the emotions of the mother, the laughter of the witness, the tension in the groom.
+Then I document what is currently going on, the emotions of the mother, the laughter of the witness, the tension in the groom.
+What’s important – I do not direct any moment.
+I do not interfere in your preparations 🙂

 The ceremony is the moment where I act like a shadow – I always know where to position myself to capture your looks, the moment of the vows, the rings, the blessing of the parents.
-I consider it one of the most important parts of the day and I do my best not to miss anything.
+I believe that this is one of the most important parts of the day, and I do my best not to miss anything.

 During the wedding I catch the moments – the first dance, the cake, the party, the dancing.
 If there are speeches, touching moments – I am there.
 I try to document the events so that years later I can recreate them step by step.
 It’s not just “pretty pictures” – it’s your story.

-9. Is it possible to do a short session on the wedding day?
+Is it possible to do a short outdoor session on the wedding day?

 Definitely!
 And I highly recommend it.
 Such a 20-30 minute “hot” session (preferably around sunset) is a great way to get away from the hustle and bustle of the wedding and be together for a while.